Sustainable Gaps

 04 | Closeout

-What proof shows the patient, provider, and office are no longer carrying open work?
+What shows the patient, provider, and office are no longer carrying open work?

 Consultation output